MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler/packagehelp/RevoScaleR-deprecated.md

 # required metadata
 title: "Deprecated functions in RevoScaleR"
-description: " These functions are provided for compatibility with  older versions of RevoScaleR only, and may be defunct as soon as the next release.  "
+description: "These functions are provided for compatibility with  older versions of RevoScaleR only, and may be defunct as soon as the next release."
 keywords: "RevoScaleR, "RevoScaleR-deprecated", rxGetNodes, RxHpcServer, rxImportToXdf, rxDataStepXdf, rxDataFrameToXdf, rxXdfToDataFrame, rxSortXdf"
 author: "richcalaway"
 manager: "jhubbard"